Introduction

 Placing Tiles on the Wall

-- Start from the Center: Begin at the center of the wall, using your layout plan as a guide.
-This helps in achieving a balanced look.
+- Start from the Center: Initiate your tiling from the center of the wall, using your layout plan as a reference.
+This approach helps achieve a harmonious appearance.

-- Using Spacers: Insert spacers between the tiles to ensure consistent spacing.
-This is key for professional-looking grout lines.
+- Using Spacers: Insert spacers between tiles to maintain consistent gaps, which is essential for achieving professional-looking grout lines.

-- Pressing Tiles into Adhesive: Firmly press each tile into the adhesive, ensuring it makes good contact.
-Adjust the tile slightly to bed it into the adhesive evenly.
+- Pressing Tiles into Adhesive: Firmly press each tile into the adhesive to ensure proper contact.
+Slightly adjust the tile to ensure it is evenly bedded into the adhesive.

 Tips for Professional Results